3 Days in Porto: Old Town, Coastal Biking and Douro Valley

 Thoughtful touches?
 We loved the complimentary bottles of wine, beer and soft drinks in the fridge.
 And the daily turndown goodies of mini-muffins, pastries and tarts were a treat.

-Add to that a rooftop restaurant offering stunning sunset views and a spa with an indoor heated pool – it all made for a winning stay in Porto!
+Add to that a rooftop restaurant offering stunning sunset views and a spa with an indoor heated pool โ it all made for a winning stay in Porto!

-The Rebello Hotel & Spa: Check rates and availability
+Check the latest rates and availability on:

 Other great places to stay in Porto

-- The Yeatman – Top-rated luxury hotel, also on the Gaia side, with fabulous Porto views, a Michelin-rated restaurant and an outdoor pool overlooking the river
+- The Yeatman โ Top-rated luxury hotel, also on the Gaia side, with fabulous Porto views, a MICHELIN-rated restaurant and an outdoor pool overlooking the river.

 Getting to Porto